Learn to deadlift without pain.

 But I’m willing to bet you’re here because you’ve already tried that.

-See, it comes down to the critical difference between knowledge and wisdom.
+You see, it comes down to the critical difference between "knowledge" and "understanding".

-Wisdom is knowing when and how to apply them.
+"Understanding" is knowing how and when to apply them.

 "Any fool can know.
 The point is to understand."